Harman22/py-package-updater/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
+   - Run the tests to ensure your changes do not break existing functionality.
+   - Lint your code to ensure it adheres to the project's coding standards.
+   - Format your code to maintain consistency.
 3. Commit your changes and push them to your fork.
 4. Submit a pull request with a detailed description of your changes.